jyoung4242/particle-2/readme.md

 ## Description

-17KB lightweight, fast & powerful JavaScript particle library Allows for individual particle control, and complete emitter systems.
+A 20kb lightweight, fast & powerful JavaScript particle library.
+It allows for individual particle control, and complete emitter systems.
 Can pass descrete values, arrays of values, or pass functions that control specific parameters